 - All student scholarships are reviewed twice annually (after fall and spring grades are posted) by the Financial Aid Office for renewal eligibility.

-First-year students with a GPA of less than a 2.75 at the end of their first semester will receive a warning from the Financial Aid Office via their SUNY Poly email account.**
+First-year students with a GPA of less than the requirement at the end of their first semester will receive a warning from the Financial Aid Office via their SUNY Poly email account.**

 All other students (sophomores, juniors, seniors) not maintaining the required scholarship GPA will receive notification of scholarship revocation from the Financial Aid Office via their SUNY Poly email account within three weeks after final semester grades have been posted.